 Secured credit cards

 Secured credit cards require a cash deposit for collateral.
-This deposit often ranges from $100 to $300 and serves as your limit to borrow against.
-Like with a standard credit card, you’ll need to make a minimum monthly payment.
+This deposit serves as your limit to borrow against.
+Similar to a standard credit card, you’ll need to make a minimum monthly payment.

-Your payments are reported to the three major credit bureaus – Experian, Equifax, and TransUnion – to help you build and increase your credit score.
+Your payments on this card are reported to the three major credit bureaus – Experian, Equifax, and TransUnion – to help you build and increase your credit score.

-• You may be able to upgrade your secured card to an unsecured card after a few months if the card is used wisely.3
+• You may be able to upgrade your secured credit card to an unsecured card after a few months if you use it responsibly.3

-• Some secured credit cards also charge an annual or monthly fee and may have a variable interest rate.4
+• Some secured credit cards have a variable interest rate and charge an annual or monthly fee.4

-• You could get your initial security deposit returned if you pay off your balance in full and close the card account.5
+• If you pay off your balance in full and close the secured card account, you can have your initial security deposit returned.5

 Easy to qualify forUpfront deposit required